The Path to Peace in Ukraine - August 18th, Hour 1

 How many more dead women and children do you want?

-You know, what are you looking for here?
+What are you looking for here?

-And you know, so we'll see, we'll see what happens.
+And so we'll see what happens.

-I think it's worth playing as I watch these European leaders with President Trump and President Zelensky all giving their their take.
+I think it's worth playing as I watch these European leaders with President Trump and President Zelensky all giving their take.

-Uh it was all a public spray.
+It was all a public spray.

-Um I'll play it from the beginning at the bottom of the half hour.
+I'll play it from the beginning at the bottom of the half hour.

-Uh, but there's there's a lot.
+But there's a lot.

-I mean, you know, they're at a point now where you know, they met in the East Room.
+I mean, you know, they're at a point now where, you know, they met in the East Room.

-All these people, the fact that they all came to the United States and they all did it on two days' notice.
+All these people, the fact that they all came to the United States and they all did it on two days' notice is what other person could possibly pull this off?

-Uh anyway, it's uh it's pretty remarkable.
+Anyway, it's pretty remarkable.

 It really is.